 And if you’re in the southern hemisphere and heading into spring, there’s no law that says you can’t change up the colors and make it spring bright!

 And that’s the really fun thing about this design – it’s completely open to your own personal interpretation.
 You can experiment in any number of ways, to make your finished masterpiece uniquely your own.

 House of Embroidery Threads

 To embroider this design, I used overdyed threads from House of Embroidery.
 To make it easy for you to find the threads, they’ve put together a special mini collection of five, 5-meter bobbins, which are offered here through Global Artisans.
 (Update 2018: used to be Akonye Kena, but they renamed and rebranded earlier this year)

-So, right now, you can pick up the special Octoberfest! collection, plus 20% off any regular priced threads, all with free domestic shipping.
+So, right now, you can pick up the special Octoberfest! collection, plus 10% off your order, all with free domestic shipping.
 Pretty good deal!